 If you get help to fill in the form, remember to have your diary with you.

 You should read all these tips before you start filling in your form.

 Remember to write about the help you need or the difficulty you have

 Remember you don't actually have to be getting any help to get Attendance Allowance.
 The important thing is that you need it - and that you explain why you need it on the form.

 Write in the blank boxes

-It's really important that you explain the help or supervision you need in the blank boxes for Q27-43.
+It's really important that you explain the help or supervision you need in the blank boxes for questions 26 to 44.
 Don't just tick the boxes or write how many times you need help or supervision.

 Don't expect the person making the decision to know about your condition